UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_03.md

 axes, we appear to only see one point in this plot since all the data is plotted on top of each other in the same location.

-To the right of the chart there is a button with three dots on it. don’t worry about it right now, we will explain what this is for at the end of the chapter.
+To the right of the chart, there is a button with three dots on it. don’t worry about it right now, we will explain what this is for at the end of the chapter.

 ---